Pokute/TopGeorgist/docs/Goals.md

 See `Works.md`.

-Move work practically uses a single inventory.

-Works live in inventories:

-* Either in a Tgo With `ComponentWorkDoer`'s inventory, where the works are done directly.
-* Or inside GoalTgo's inventory.
-In this case it's the goal that activates that work.

-* Work lifecycle.
-	* Q: What creates works?
-		* Maybe manual?
-		* Goals?
-	* Works are terminated on completion.
-	* Q: Creating a new work for each minimal amont of work is feels very inefficient.
-I don't mind being inefficient, but I don't think making possibly tens of new, single-tick works per tick for each player seems overkill.
-	* Goals could control many work lifespans if they don't make multiple works.

 # Other concerns

 * There could be multiple goals with same type of work.
 * What are the priorities of those?
-* Do goals run the work or do works work "by themselves"?
 * Parallel works are possible with similar inputs.
 How to prevent those two from double-using limited resources (like thinking power or hand dexterity)?
 	* A: Have separate workers inside the "Player" that have their own inventory/buffer of "thinking power".
 Player has a brain -> it generates up to 10 thinking power each tick.
 		* Easier to have a buffer that doesn't exhaust immediately.
 But do we need this?